Shrek (franchise): Shrek 5 (2027)

-On June 15, 2016, after Comcast and NBCUniversal purchased DreamWorks Animation for $3.8 billion, NBCUniversal CEO Steve Burke discussed plans to continue the franchise, as well as other DreamWorks films.
-In July 2016, The Hollywood Reporter cited sources saying that the fifth film was planned for a 2019 release.
-In September 2016, Eddie Murphy confirmed that the film was expected to be released in 2019 or 2020, and that the script had been completed.

-The original story for the film was written by Michael McCullers, based on his own idea.
-When asked about the script in March 2017, McCullers said it featured "a pretty big reinvention" for the film series.
-On November 6, 2018, it was reported by Variety that Chris Meledandri, Illumination's CEO, had been tasked to be the executive producer of both Shrek 5 and Puss in Boots 2, with the cast of the previous films potentially returning.

-In April 2023, Meledandri revealed that a fifth film was still in talks with Murphy, Mike Myers, and Cameron Diaz expected to return.
 In June 2024, Murphy revealed that production on the film had commenced in January of the same year.
 He also stated that the film was expected to be released in 2025.
 On July 9, DreamWorks officially announced the release date for the film as July 1, 2026, with Myers, Murphy and Diaz returning, and Walt Dohrn set to direct.
 On January 10, 2025, the film was delayed to December 23, 2026.
 It was also announced that Conrad Vernon, co-director of Shrek 2, would return to direct the film alongside Dohrn.
 On August 11, 2025, the film was delayed to June 30, 2027.

-In February 2025, it was revealed in a teaser trailer that Zendaya had joined the cast as Felicia, Shrek and Fiona's daughter.

-Untitled Donkey spin-off film (2028)
+Donkey (2028)

-At the same time that Shrek 5 was revealed to be in development in April 2023, it was revealed that a spin-off film revolving around Donkey was in early talks as well.
+At the same time that Shrek 5 was revealed to be in development in April 2023, it was revealed that a spin-off prequel film revolving around Donkey was in development as well.
 In June 2024, Eddie Murphy announced that the project was officially greenlit by DreamWorks, and stated that it would begin production following the completion of Shrek 5.

-In May 2025, it was revealed that Chris Meledandri would be producing the film and that Christopher Knights would be editing the film.
-In July 2025, Murphy confirmed that voice recording would commence in September and that the story was centered on his character, his dragon wife and their hybrid kids.
-He noted the film would be released in 2028.
+In May 2025, it was revealed that Chris Meledandri would be producing the film and that Christopher Knights, voice of the Three Blind Mice, would be editing the film.
+In July 2025, Murphy stated that voice recording would commence in September and that the story would centered on his character, his dragon wife and their hybrid kids.
+He noted the film was expected to be released in 2028.
+In June 2026, the film was officially titled Donkey and was announced to be releasing on June 30, 2028.
+It was also announced that it would be directed by Charlie Bean, co-directed by Matt Flynn and produced by Rebecca Huntley.
+The story was revealed to be taking place before the first Shrek film.